 You can also select a different existing stage type from the dropdown if you prefer.

-Step 5: Reporting tags and calculated fields
+Step 5: Input variables and calculated variables

 - If no match exists, you can choose to Create it in your account or Ignore from recipe (which will skip any actions that reference it).